Allergy Tests and Asthma

 Intradermal tests can be more accurate, but sometimes they may be falsely positive.
 That means they show that you have an allergy when you actually don't.
 Intradermal tests are also more likely to cause an allergic reaction that affects your whole body.

 Patch test: Your doctor applies the allergen to a patch.
 You'll leave the patch on your skin on for 48 hours.
 If your skin turns red, gets irritated, and itches, the chances are great that you have an allergy.

 Your doctor may also recommend getting an allergy blood test.

-Quantitative Immunoglobulin Determination Test: This measures levels of different immune system chemicals in your blood.
-It can help your doctor determine if your symptoms are caused by an allergy.
+Quantitative immunoglobulin determination test: This measures levels of different immune system chemicals in your blood.
+It can help your doctor find out if your symptoms are caused by an allergy.
 This test isn't used often.